SoftCoil/pipe-monitor/README.md

 ## Build From Source

-Set up your local golang environment, then clone this repository and run `make` in the project directory.
+Set up your local golang environment, then clone this repository and run the make command from the project root directory.

 `$ cd pipe-monitor`
 `$ make`